 By PSW Staff • September 26, 2013 Ferri Lighting Design & Associates (FLDA) announced that it has designed and installed what is the first all-LED set for a national morning T.V. show, for the re-designed 30 Rockefeller Center ‘TODAY’ show set, which launches recently.
 FLDA provided a warm, and brighter, look to the set, which accentuates the upbeat tone of the show, and fully complements the high-definition production.
 The all-LED lighting design follows NBC Universal’s successful ‘Green is Universal’ initiative to implement green production and post-production technologies throughout its facilities.
 FLDA’s lighting designer Fred Bock, who has worked on numerous NBC shows at 30 Rockefeller Center, spearheaded the lighting design.
 TODAY and NBC sought the latest LED technology for energy savings, as LEDs enable the production staff to change the color temperature of the lights to match daylight as it comes through the windows.
 This flexibility allows the studio to reflect the same color temperature as what is outside their window without the use of color correction on the windows.
 “The value of our long history with NBC is that we know the territory – the sets, the infrastructure, the production crews – and we know how to push the technical envelope without encroaching on the talent or the overall look of a show,” said Bock.
 “With ‘TODAY,’ we were able to create a design that was modular, and provided creative options that would augment the overall output of the show’s content.”
 In addition to the new ‘TODAY’ set, FLDA’s Emmy Award-winning team has created expert lighting for other ‘TODAY’ projects, including a recent shoot in the Hawaii.
 FLDA maintains a long-running affiliation with NBC Universal programming, including program specials such as NBC ‘Town Hall on Climate Change’ and the NBC Job One Panel, as well as the complete lighting design for the NBC Sports Network.
 “We worked long and hard to ensure that everything we did with the ‘TODAY’ show lighting conformed to the brand elements of the on-air product,” said Bruce Ferri, president and senior designer of FLDA.
 “We also had a receptive partner in NBC Universal for our green lighting protocol, and ‘TODAY’ was a solid testimonial to how you can create efficient and elegant lighting while also maintaining green standards.”
 Ferri Lighting Design & Associates Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
 Tagged with: Broadcast Lighting NBC Stage · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.